Abrahamogbedobor/configure-ad/README.md

 - From Azure portal set Client-1's DNS setting to DC-1 IP address (First, you could try using Client-1 to join the Domain bryanogbe.com and document the error) The aim is for you to know the reason why you MUST first set Client-1 DNS to DC-1 IP address.
 - Restart Client-1 from Azure portal
 - Log back to Client-1 using the original local admin bryanlab and then re-try JOINING Client-1 to DOMAIN (bryanogbe.com)
-- Clien_1 has been successfully joined to the domain, there will be system restart then log-out of
+- Clien_1 has been successfully joined to the domain, there will be system restart

+STEP6 (Setup Remote Desktop for non-administrative users on Client_1
+- you can

 <h2>Deployment and Configuration Steps</h2>